Enxine/ViziblesArduino/README.md

 #Exploring the examples

 In the examples folder there are some ready to run.
-Some are specific for the MKR1000 board, but most were writen for the [Espresso Lite 2.0](http://www.espressolite.com/) which is the platorm we can recomend by now.
+Some are specific for the MKR1000 board, but most where writen for the [Espresso Lite 2.0](http://www.espressolite.com/) which is the platform we can recomend by now.
-Main examples are light-bulb and light-switch, that emulate a light and its corresponding switch. you can run both examples on two different boards or run a script to emulate one of the parts in your computer.
+Main examples are light-bulb and light-switch, that emulate a light and its corresponding switch.
+You can run both examples on two different boards or run a script to emulate one of the parts in your computer.
 Just compile and have fun.
 But if you want a little more fun, you will want to play with the code, so let's explain it a little.
 The first part of the magic is the creation of the client itself.
 It is not simple, since it requires two socket clients and one server to work with.
 These clients and server must be created externally to keep the library architecture-independent, even you will not use them directly.
 ```